dcdeepesh/Talkey/README.md

 ## Frequently Asked Questions (FAQ)

-**What is the default push to talk key?**
+### **What is the default push to talk key?**

-Left control
+>Left control

-**Does talkey support multiple keybindings?**
+### **Does talkey support multiple keybindings?**

-Not yet.
+>Not yet.
 Talkey only supports multiple keys in a single keybinding, but not multiple keybindings.

-**Can I use Talkey on 32-bit Windows?**
+### **Can I use Talkey on 32-bit Windows?**

-Talkey hasn't been tested on 32-bit Windows.
+>Talkey hasn't been tested on 32-bit Windows.
 So the behaviour is undefined.
 However, it will most likely not work, yet.

-**Can I close Talkey from the system tray/notification area?**
+### **Can I close Talkey from the system tray/notification area?**

-You can, but make sure to read [Run at startup](#run-at-startup) first.
+>You can, but make sure to read [Run at startup](#run-at-startup) first.

-**What about OSes other than Windows and browsers other than Chrome?**
+### **What about OSes other than Windows and browsers other than Chrome?**

-Support for them is coming soon.
+>Support for them is coming soon.

-**Are the feedback sound effects from Discord?**
+### **Is the feedback sound effect from Discord?**

-They were, but as of version 1.1, sound effects have been customized due to copyright issues🙁 (made possible with [NsiX](https://nsix.itch.io/)'s help).
+>It was, but as of version 1.1, sound effect have been customized due to copyright issues🙁 (made possible with [NsiX](https://nsix.itch.io/)'s help).

-**I'm doing everything accordingly but Talkey is still not working for me, what do I do?**
+### **I'm doing everything accordingly but Talkey is still not working for me, what do I do?**

-Congratulations!
+>Congratulations!
 No I mean it's bad news ofcourse, but you've just found an issue!
 Go ahead and open an issue, mentioning your problem and appropriate system configuration (OS, OS version, 32-bit or 64-bit, browser, browser version etc).

-**Talkey works fine for me, but I've found a bug, now what?**
+### **Talkey works fine for me, but I've found a bug, now what?**

-Open an issue!
+>Open an issue!
 Mention appropriate system configuration (OS, OS version, 32-bit or 64-bit, browser, browser version etc) and the bug you've encountered.
 If possible, mention the smallest (and simplest) amount of steps to reproduce the bug.